uliwitness/vanguardbot/README.md

 `$USERNAME` - The name of the user who invoked the counter command.

 To have multiple counters, use different `filename` and `incrementcommand` values, and folder names.

+Note that `mustBeManagement` and  `mustBeSubscriber` only apply to the main command.
+To specify that only subscribers or moderators/broadcaster may use the increment command, use `incrementCommandMustBeManagement=true` and `incrementCommandMustBeSubscriber=true`.

 ### Timers